-- A blood test which can identify if you carry the HLA-B27 gene.
-Just carrying the HLA-B27 gene does not necessarily mean you have axial SpA (AS) or that you will go on to develop it but it's a clue that your symptoms might point towards axial SpA (AS).
-Do remember around 10% of people with axial SpA (AS) are HLA-B27 negative. - X-rays will show if there have been any changes to your bones and joints such as extra bone growth or fusion.
-Many people will never have changes on x-ray. - Magnetic resonance imaging (MRI) will show if there is any inflammation around your joints.
-A particular MRI sequence needs to be used to diagnose axial SpA (AS).
-It is called a STIR sequence (Short TI Inversion Recovery).
+A blood test which can identify if you carry the HLA-B27 gene.
+Just carrying the HLA-B27 gene does not necessarily mean you have axial SpA or that you will go on to develop it but it's a clue that your symptoms might point towards axial SpA.
+Do remember around 10% of people with axial SpA are HLA-B27 negative.

-About axial SpA (AS)
+About axial SpA